This homemade coconut oil toothpaste recipe is simple and fun to prepare and also much safer and healthier for your teeth.

 - Cool until it hardens and is then ready for use.
 Stir every 2-3 minutes to make sure ingredients blend well, until the composition hardens.
 All this time keep the recipient in a cool environment.

-- Keep the tube or jar of toothpaste away from heat and light sources.
+- Keep the tube or jar of toothpaste in a cool, dry place.

 Thanks for all your tips.
 I noticed that your toothpaste recipe uses ordinary coconut oil.
 But, as I’ve read elsewhere, using ordinary coconut oil, can give rise to plumbing problems when a washbasin is used for brushing teeth (spitting and rinsing part), because of the hardening of it, and thus, eventual clogging of the drains.
 So it was suggested to rather use fractionated coconut oil, so as to not impair the plumbing.